 Here’s an article I wrote about Saudi Tourism and the Economy for Internationale Politik magazine, the magazine for DGAP (Deutsche Gesellshaft fur Auswärtige Politik), German Society on Foreign Relations.
 IP is a Germany’s leading foreign policy magazine that covers contemporary subjects from around the world.
 Their 03/2018 issue is about the Gulf States and the economy, and can be read online here: Wirtshaft Golfstaaten My Article “Ab in Die Wuste” can be found here. ( please note that it’s a premium content and to read full article the reader must pay the subscription fees).
-The online version is in German language but you can read the article below in English.
+The online version is in German language but you can read a summary of the article below in English.

 Saudi Tourism and Economy

 Saudi Arabia is gearing up to become a future tourist destination for international travelers.
 Mega projects, new cities, archeological surveys and developing entertainment are ways that Saudi intends to boost its economy through tourism.

 No Backpackers, souvenir shops or sounds of cameras clicking.
 Until very recently, Saudi Arabia has been a country infamously difficult for foreign visitors to enter on tourism purposes.
 Apart from religious tourism and business visits, visitors have not been able to enter Saudi Arabia in the traditional role of a tourist.
 For decades, only a few tour operators had special permission to bring in tour groups to Saudi Arabia, and those tourists were subject to various entry regulations and restrictions of movement.

 In 2018, Saudi Arabia has revealed its plans to begin opening the country for international tourism.
 Will this ambitious plan succeed, and if so, what are they key factors to determine success?